Mixture of Directed Graphical Models for Discrete Spatial Random Fields: Introduction

 \section{Introduction}

-Statistical models for spatially-dependent, discrete-valued observations associated with areal units are used routinely in areas of application ranging from disease mapping to small area estimation to image analysis.
+Statistical models for spatially-dependent, discrete-valued observations associated with areal units (i.e., discrete space) are used routinely in areas of application ranging from disease mapping to small area estimation to image analysis.
+As ``discrete'' is used to describe multiple features of the analytic setting, we standardize our use of the term.
+We use \textit{discrete-valued} observations/latent variables to refer to the observations/latent variables associated with areal units that take on discrete values.
+We use \textit{discrete spatial process} to refer generally to the areal unit/lattice setting.
 Despite a rich literature on both classical and Bayesian models for this setting, theoretical and computational considerations remain, particularly in the Bayesian setting when complete posterior inference is desired.
 To address the computational and theoretical concerns of existing models (described below), we propose a novel framework for modeling spatial dependence of observations associated with a collection of $n$ areal units which together form a nonoverlapping partition of the spatial/geographic domain.
 The areal units may be a regular grid/lattice or be an irregular partition (e.g., administrative districts).
 Without loss of generality and to motivate our new framework, we assume at each areal unit there is a collection of zero-one binary observations, $[y_{i1},\dots,y_{im_{i}}]$, where $m_i$ is the number of observations at areal unit $i$.
 Additionally, we assume that there is a single binary latent variable, $z_i$, associated with each areal unit for $i=1,\dots,n$.
 Let $\y=[[y_{11},\dots,y_{1m_{1}}], \dots,[y_{n1},\dots,y_{nm_{n}}]]$ denote the complete collection of observations and $\z=[z_1,\dots,z_n]$ the vector of binary latent variables.